SapiensAnatis/Dawnshard/README.md

 ### Dedicated server

-On a dedicated server, it is recommended to use the [Kubernetes helm chart](https://github.com/SapiensAnatis/helm-charts).
+On a dedicated server, the basic `docker-compose` setup will work, but additional considerations should be made regarding reverse proxying, logging, etc. Speak to the maintainer if you are interested in hosting your own instance for further guidance.

 ## Acknowledgements